Working in the UK

 Eligibility Criteria

-• You must hold permission under the Tier 4 or Student visa route at the point of application.
+- You must hold permission under the Tier 4 or Student visa route at the point of application for the Graduate Route.
 If your last permission of leave was for the Doctorate Extension Scheme you are not eligible to apply for the Graduate Visa.

-The University will report to UKVI the successful completion of your course when the exam board confirms the degree qualification you will receive.
-Following this, all eligible students will get confirmation that the report has been completed to proceed with the visa application.
+The University will report to UKVI the successful completion of your course when the exam board confirms the degree qualification you will receive and this is an eligible course, as above.
 Find out the exam board dates and award publication dates.

-If you have any outstanding tuition fee, the university will not make the report until the debt has been settled.
+If you have any outstanding tuition fees, the university will not make the report until the debt has been settled.

 If the end date of your course has been extended due to mitigating circumstances, failing modules or the dissertation the university will not extend your visa for the sole purpose of waiting for your results if you can complete your course within the validity of your visa.